paulo17/ansible-role-owncloud/README.md

 # Ansible Role: ownCloud

-Installs ownCloud for Debian/Ubuntu linux machines.
-Uses PostgreSQL.
+Installs ownCloud for Debian 8 and Mysql

 ## Requirements